jasonkneen/nl.fokkezb.form/docs/guides/getting_started/README.md

 # Getting Started

-You can create and intialize the widget in 2 different ways or a combination of.
+You can create and intialize the widget in many different ways or a combination of.

 ## 1. Creating a widget instance